-The major is a part of the School of Writing, Rhetoric and Technical Communication, a program within the College of Arts and Letters.
+The major is a part of the School of Writing, Rhetoric and Technical Communication, an academic unit within the College of Arts and Letters.

 Technical and Scientific Communication